ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 ### Prototype

 To confirm these changes integrate as expected we have written [a prototype implementation](https://gitlab.haskell.org/shayne-fletcher-da/ghc/commits/record-dot-syntax) that parses and desugars the forms directly in the parser.
 For confirmation, we _do not_ view desugaring in the parser as the correct implementation choice, but it provides a simple mechanism to pin down the changes without going as far as adding additional AST nodes or type checker rules.

-In the prototype, function application incorrectly takes precedence over field projection so `f a.foo.bar.baz.quux 12` parses as `((f a).foo.bar.baz.quux) 12` - we consider that a bug.
+Note that in the prototype, projection ([as proposed here](#syntax)), takes precedence over application so `f a.foo.bar.baz.quux 12` parses as `f (a.foo.bar.baz.quux) 12`.

 ## Examples